Cincinnati Bengals WR Tee Higgins leaps over two Baltimore Ravens defenders for incredible 52-yard catch

 Watch on CBS pic.twitter.com/xPVQU47ec2

-Another week, another big touchdown play featuring Cincinnati Bengals wide receiver Tyler Boyd.
+Another week, another big touchdown play featuring Bengals wide receiver Tyler Boyd.

 It's the second straight week Burrow and Boyd connected on a big play.
 In Week 15, Burrow found Boyd for a 56-yard touchdown that ultimately proved to be the difference in a 15-10 victory against the Denver Broncos.